 - Most Canadian women keep a spare pair of shoes at the office and switch from winter boots to cuter style when they arrive in the morning.

 - “Hat hair” sucks, I know.
-Earmuffs is a good way around this awful issue.
+Earmuffs are a good way around this awful issue.

 Tips from the cold